How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 Southwest flies to Orlando, so if you have the Companion Pass you will definitely want to check the fares/points cost on Southwest first.
 Actually even if you do not have the Companion Pass, Southwest might be the best choice if it’s available from your home airport.
 I’ll explain why below.

 There is no one size fits all credit card, but Chase Sapphire Preferred is pretty close.
-Both parents opening this card and earning the sign up bonus points will give you several airline options, including Southwest.
+Both parents opening this card and earning the welcome bonus points will give you several airline options, including Southwest.
 I’ll explain your other options below.

 Cost of an award ticket to Orlando